loetolex/Pests-that-are-Found-in-Botswana/README.md

 The model can be embedded in any app or website using the provided HTML file.
 You can also test the model using W3Schools, as depicted below.
 Step1

+Open the index.html, copy the contents and go paste it in w3schools.

 <img width="1440" alt="Screenshot 2025-01-22 at 08 05 21" src="https://github.com/user-attachments/assets/f4764726-f35c-4e88-a71e-9cfd4a3b5f97" />

 Step 2